-- Fork A copy of the workspace which includes all the original version history, but is owned by the user who created the fork. - Git Git is a distributed version control system currently used by the Physiome Model Repository software to maintain a history of changes to files in workspaces.
-See a tour of the Git Beginner's Guide for some good introductory material. - Mercurial Mercurial is a distributed version control system previously used by the Physiome Model Repository software to maintain a history of changes to files in workspaces.
-See a tour of the Mercurial basics for some good introductory material. - PMR An instance of PMR2 known as the Physiome Model Repository.
+Fork A copy of the workspace which includes all the original version history, but is owned by the user who created the fork.

+Git Git is a distributed version control system currently used by the Physiome Model Repository software to maintain a history of changes to files in workspaces.
+See a tour of the Git Beginner's Guide for some good introductory material.

+PMR An instance of PMR2 known as the Physiome Model Repository.
 The official URL of PMR is https://models. physiomeproject.org.
 A teaching instance is also available for testing and teaching purposes.